The University of Southern Maine (USM) School of Nursing is strengthening Maine’s future through partnerships in education.

 Watch a video about Partners for Rural Health in the Dominican Republic:

-In this partnership, students focus on outreach education across community settings including: middle and high schools, senior centers, college campuses, workplaces, and recreational settings (you may find us on the ski slopes in winter and the beaches in summer!).
-Students are encouraged to develop unique and fun approaches to cancer awareness and prevention, develop skills in teaching, health literacy, and learn to focus outreach education to meet the educational and developmental needs of the target audience.
-Come join us and help our communities weather the storm!
+In this partnership, students focus on education across community settings including: middle and high schools, senior centers, college campuses, workplaces, and recreational settings (you may find us on the ski slopes in winter and the beaches in summer!).
+This course requires some flexibility in students’ schedules and may require some travel to accomplish the partnership’s outreach goals.
+Students are encouraged to develop unique and fun approaches to cancer awareness and prevention, develop skills in teaching, health literacy, and learn to focus outreach education to the target audience.
+Come join us and help our communities fight cancer!

 Faculty: Karen Chan Zuckerman, MSN, RN